DataDanD/Cancer-Capstone-Portfolio/README.md

 that helped guide this project from start to end.

 Shout outs:
-- Margaret Kral, ZNA founder & CEO, and her noble mission of connecting the links between environmental factors and unfortunate health conditions in our society.
+- Margaret Kral, ZNA founder/CEO,
+and her noble mission to link environmental factors to unfortunate health conditions
-- Laura Meurer (Mom), for helping move this clutter of terms, she might now unfortunately know, and other words closer to proper English grammar.
+- Laura Meurer, Mom, helping the clutter of terms, might now unfortunately know, and words towards proper English.

 ## ***Content Table***